aaronland/go-flickr-api/README.md

 ## Tools

 This package comes with a series of opinionated applications to implement functionality exposed by the Flickr API.
 These easiest way to build them is to run the handy `cli` target in the Makefile that comes bundled with this package.

-_As of this writing the documentation and final output of all but the `api` tool is incomplete and subject to change still._

 ```
 $> make cli